rajkk1/qindia-qa101-final-project/README.md

 You can add/change/remove any of the original files.
 Check that your circuit works using a simulator and that it gives the correct answers.
 Try and document your code as well as possible, including the precision of your algorithm.

+## Tips & Tricks

+Feeling a bit stuck?
+Then go over the worksheets and coding exercises for amplitude amplification, phase estimation and amplitude estimation.
+That should already get you quite far through the process.
+And of course don't hesitate to contact us, the instructors!

 ## Extensions
 Once you have implemented the above tasks, feel free to add any extensions to the project you wish.
 Here are some suggestions below: